 ATP is considered by biologists to be the energy currency of life.
 Cells that require the most energy - such as the brain, heart, skeletal muscles, and the eye - contain the most mitochondria.
 Mitochondria have their own DNA and RNA so can increase their numbers in response to increased energy demands of the cell, such as after repeated muscle contraction.

 Scientists now know that mitochondria are more than just the powerhouse of the cell.
-They are vital for calcium regulation, cell specialisation, DNA and RNA production, cell growth, and also cell death.
+They are vital for calcium regulation, cell specialization, DNA and RNA production, cell growth, and also cell death.
 They send messages to the nucleus and other structures in the cell which modify cellular activities.
 The ability of cells to correctly “hear” these messages determines how well our bodies grow, repair themselves and fight off infection.

 Dysfunctional mitochondria send incorrect messages, disrupt ATP production, and produce more waste in the form of free radicals.
 Defective mitochondria replicate their own damaged DNA into new mitochondria, eventually displacing all well-performing mitochondria.
 Many health conditions and even aging have been associated with mitochondrial dysfunction.